PsyTeachR/mcs-conv/docs/06-wrangling-3.md

 ## Tidy data

-We will use a type of data organisation known as **tidy data** or sometimes **long-form data**.
+We will use a type of data organisation known as **tidy data**.
 Any data in this format is easily processed through the `tidyverse` package.
 However, the data you work with will not always be formatted this way.
 If that happens then your first step is to put it into tidy data format.
 There are three fundamental rules defining Tidy Data:

 1. Each variable must have its own column.
 2. Each observation must have its own row.
-3. Each value must have its own cell (i.e. no grouping two variables together, e.g. time/date in one cell).
+3. Each value must have its own cell
-    i) A cell is where any specific row and column meet; a single data point in a tibble is a cell.

 <div class="try">
 <p>If you’ve worked with any kind of data before, particularly if you’ve used Excel, it’s very likely that you will have used <strong>wide format</strong> data.
 In wide format, each participant’s data is all in one row with multiple columns for different data points.
 This means that the data set tends to be very wide and you will have as many rows as you have participants.</p>
 <p>This layout can be easy to read, however, it makes programming quite difficult.
-Whilst Tidy Data can be conceptually more difficult to understand at first, it means you can manipulate your data in whatever way you want very easily.</p>
+Whilst Tidy Data can be conceptually more difficult to understand at first, it means you can manipulate your data in whatever way you want very easily.
+There is more information about <a href="https://r4ds.had.co.nz/tidy-data.html">tidy data available here</a>.</p>
 </div>

 ## Analysing the Autism Spectrum Quotient (AQ)